L0nelyPlut0/Projects/README.txt

     This folder is a simple side-scrolling runner game I made towards the end of 2022 to help me learn Python and some Pygame.
     This project was really helpful in me learning Python and OOP, and it was fun to make.
     The game opens on a start screen where the user is prompted to press the spacebar.
-    Once spacebar is pressed, the game starts, and the music starts, the character starts running across the screen and enemies move towards them from the left.
+    Once spacebar is pressed, the game starts, and the music starts, the character runs, enemies run from right.
     The player needs to press the spacebar to jump over the enemies and to increase their score.
     Once the player hits an enemy, the game ends, and the final score is displayed.
     The game can be replayed, and the player can try to beat their last score.
 - tournament:
     This project was made while I was studying cs50 in 2022.
-    This project runs a simulation of the FIFA World Cup using CSV files with real-world data on different countries winning statistics.
+    This project runs a simulation of the FIFA World Cup using CSV files with real-world data.
     The program simulates 1000 tournaments and then displays the % chance each country is likely to win the tournament.